SKA-ScienceDataProcessor/rascil/docs/RASCIL_background.rst

   - Regression tests of the complete algorithm over a complete set of inputs.
   - Code reviews (either single person or group read-throughs).

-- Test suite via Jenkins: The algorithm reference library will therefore come with a complete set of unit tests and regression tests.
-These should be run automatically, by, for example, a framework such as Jenkins, on any change to ensure their errors are caught quickly and not compounded.
+- Test suite via CI/CD: The algorithm reference library will therefore come with a complete set of unit tests and regression tests.
+These should be run automatically, by, for example, a framework such as CI/CD, on any change to ensure their errors are caught quickly and not compounded.